FractalWanderer/Obsidian-Programming/Kubernetes/Guides/Deploying a multi-container multi-pod publicly exposed application to an AKS Cluster.md

 #### Step 4: Second Service
 ---
-Moving on we have or second (and last) service that we need.
+Moving on we have our second (and last) service that we need.
 This service will publicly expose the home base application, so that we can send requests from postman and verify that our internal pod communication is working.
 This service will be a 'LoadBalancer', and is generally good for low complexity applications that need to be publicly exposed to the internet.

 >[!example]
 >```yaml